yaal-coop/canaille/README.md

 # OpenID Connect LDAP Bridge

-Simplistic OpenID provider upon OpenLDAP
+oidc-ldap-bridge is a simple OpenID Connect provider based upon OpenLDAP.

+It authenticates your LDAP users, and do not need any additional database to work.
+Everything is stored in your OpenLDAP server.